 - Revenue Cycle Modeling: Map every stage from anonymous visitor to closed-won deal

-I worked with a SaaS company (150-person marketing team) using Marketo to manage ABM campaigns targeting Fortune 500 accounts.
+One SaaS company (150-person marketing team) uses Marketo to manage ABM campaigns targeting Fortune 500 accounts.
 They tracked 23 different touchpoints per account across 18-month sales cycles.
 That level of complexity would break HubSpot or Mailchimp.

 Pricing and Implementation